 The biggest problem with the Caribou-Targhee National Forest is there are so many and varied recreational opportunities to enjoy, there just isn't enough time to do them all in one visit.

-Idaho Greater Sage-Grouse Draft Land Use Plan Amendment and Environmental Impact Statement is available for Public Comment
+Public Comment Period Closes For Idaho Greater Sage-Grouse Draft Land Use Plan Amendment and Environmental Impact Statement

-Information on upcoming open houses as well as the Draft Nevada and Northeastern California Greater Sage-Grouse Land Use Plan Amendment and Environmental Impact Statement is available for review on the BLM-Idaho's web site.
+The Draft Idaho and Southwestern Montana Greater Sage-Grouse Land Use Plan Amendment and Environmental Impact Statement is available for review on the BLM-Idaho's web site.
 For additional information about Greater Sage-Grouse conservation, visit the BLM Sage-Grouse web site.

 The Caribou-Targhee National Forest consists of several offices: Headquarters in Idaho Falls; Supervisor's Office in St. Anthony; Ranger District offices in Ashton, Dubois, Idaho Falls, Pocatello, Montpelier, Soda Springs, and Driggs; and a work station in Island Park.